-Shimaoka Tatsuzo was the foremost pupil of Hamada Shoji (1894-1978) until his recent death, was regarded as Japan's leading folk craft potter.
-Shimaoka's signature style, known as "Jomon-zogan" in Japanese, combines cord-impressed decoration and the white-slip inlay technique used in the Punch'ong ware, popular in the Choson Dynasty of Korea.
+SHIMAOKA TATSUZŌ was the foremost pupil of Hamada Shoji (1894-1978) and, until his death, was regarded as Japan's leading folk craft potter.
+Shimaoka's signature style, known as "Jomon-zogan" in Japanese, combines cord-impressed decoration and the white-slip inlay technique used in Punch'ong ware, popular during the Chōson Dynasty of Korea.
 Shimaoka's use of a variety of glazes enhanced the richness of his folk style tableware.
 He also successfully developed a Western-influenced salt glaze technique that Hamada had first introduced.
-For his mastery of the Jomon technique of rope-impressed stoneware, he was named a Living National Treasure in 1996.
-He was also an incredibly influential teacher of a new generation of ceramists.
+For his mastery of the Jōmon technique of rope-impressed stoneware, he was named a Living National Treasure in 1996.
+He was a remarkably influential teacher of a new generation of ceramists.

 4 1/2 x 22 1/2 in.